Warning: JavaScript is not enabled or not loaded. Please enable JavaScript for the best experience.

 Strategic Pillars for a Methanol-Ready Vizhinjam

-GXCOR is designing the infrastructure layer that enables sustainable fuel adoption at scale.
-Each pillar advances investor confidence, port-linked growth, and the IMO-aligned transition to low-carbon maritime logistics.
+GXCOR is structuring the infrastructure layer required for sustainable fuel adoption at scale.
+Each pillar strengthens investor assurance, port-linked growth, and the IMO-aligned transition to low-carbon maritime logistics.

 Methanol Infrastructure Readiness

-Designing bunkering, storage, and handling systems to make Vizhinjam a dependable methanol-ready port.
+Planning and developing bunkering, storage, and handling systems to position Vizhinjam as a dependable methanol-ready port for the future.

 Sustainable Fuel Logistics

-End-to-end logistics planning for green methanol and future alternative fuels across regional corridors.
+Structuring end-to-end logistics for green methanol and future alternative fuels across regional corridors.

 Port-Linked Industrial Integration